agentmorris/MegaDetector/README-package.md

 MegaDetector model weights aren't downloaded at pip-install time, but they will be (optionally) automatically downloaded the first time you run the model.

+## Package reference

+See <megadetector.readthedocs.io>.

-### Examples of things you can do with this package
+## Examples of things you can do with this package

-#### Run MegaDetector on one image and count the number of detections
+### Run MegaDetector on one image and count the number of detections

 ```
 from md_utils import url_utils